JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 This is the target application that end-users will get access to after a successful authentication.
 In OpenId Connect terms, a "Relying Party" or RP.
 It is advisable to have this application ready before proceeding to the next section of this document.

 Depending on the tools and acquaintance with OpenId Connect protocol, this may take some time for developers.
-Note it may also require to apply configurations at the (Janssen) server for this purpose.
+Note it may also require to apply configurations in the (Janssen) server for this purpose.

 A low resistance path we recommend is trying the stripped down [Javascript client example](https://nat.sakimura.org/2014/12/10/making-a-javascript-openid-connect-client/) by Nat Sakimura.
 Here, the discovery URL is your server's URL.